 HR functions can benefit from technology

 Any organization building an HR tech stack must address some foundational functions of the department.
-Typically, these include candidate assessment, applicant tracking, diversity and inclusion, onboarding and training.
+Typically, these include candidate assessment, applicant tracking, diversity and inclusion, onboarding and training (some companies use an HRIS, which combines key HR features).
 Additionally, teams can greatly streamline activities demanding precision, accuracy, and efficiency by leveraging technology to manage payroll and benefits.
 Since HR teams manage significant amounts of sensitive information, using technology to handle performance management and reviews can effectively manage tasks, protect employee privacy, and streamline compliance.
 Finally, many organizations struggle with employee engagement, particularly given today’s geographically distributed workforces.
 Leveraging technology to engage and reward employees has become an essential tool in any HR practitioner’s quiver.

 Functionality to include in an HR tech stack